nkukit/nkukit.github.io/_pages/community.md

 * Conference chair at IESS 2018 and IESS 2020

+* Track Chair at WI 2024 Main Track on AI

 * Minitrack Chair at HICSS
   * Service Analytics (2018,2019,2020,2021,2022,2023,2024)
   * Optimization of and the use of IT for healthcare processes (2019)